isomerpages/moe-peihwasec/_uniquely-pei-hwa/Direct School Admission/Taekwondo DSA.md

 <td style="font-size:14.5px;margin-bottom:5px;">
 					<ol style="margin-top:5px;">
 						<li style="font-family:sans-serif;font-size:14.5px;margin-bottom:5px;">Both parents are required to login to the DSA-Sec Portal using their
-SingPass to submit up to three school preferences before the deadline (Please refer to <a style="font-family:sans-serif;" rel="noopener noreferrer" target="_blank" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec</a> for more details.)</li>
+SingPass to submit up to three school preferences before the deadline (Please refer to <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec</a> for more details.)</li>
 						<li style="font-size:14.5px;font-family:sans-serif;margin-bottom:5px;">For issues in submission, please approach your child’s primary school for assistance.</li>
 						<li style="font-size:14.5px;font-family:sans-serif;margin-bottom:5px;">Those who took PSLE but were successful in the DSA-Sec are NOT allowed to participate in the S1 Posting as they are expected to honour the commitment made to the DSA-Sec school.
 Students are also NOT allowed to transfer to another school after the release of the PSLE results.</li>
 					</ol>